Davidnovarro/Unity-Packages/Facebook/Readme.md

-Note: @davitmk added the PreservePackageXmLinkFile.cs file to preserve the link.xml file located in the package.
-This is because Unity ignores link.xml files that are located in packages.
+### ⚠️ Note: @davitmk added the PreservePackageXmLinkFile.cs file to ensure the preservation of the link.xml file.
+This is necessary because Unity ignores link.xml files located within packages.

-Installation:
+### Installation:
-Open the Unity Package Manager and add from git url "https://github.com/Davidnovarro/Unity-Packages.git?path=/Facebook/17.0.1/package"
+Open the Unity Package Manager and add a package from a Git URL. "https://github.com/Davidnovarro/Unity-Packages.git?path=/Facebook/17.0.1/package"